Skip to content

 documentsIVFPQ = session.create_table('documentsIVFPQ', schema)

-# Add a subset of the data
+# Train on a subset of the data

 Training data is provided identically to an insert, except that the URL is /api/v1/train.